ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 curl -I https://registry.fedoraproject.org
 ```

-Notice that the SSL certificate fails to pass muster.
-That's because the DigiCert root CA certificate is not in /etc/pki on this CentOS lab box.
-On RHEL and Fedora this certficate is distributed by default and the SSL certificate for registry.fedoraproject.org passes muster.
-So, for this lab, you have to trust me, I tested it :-) If you were on a Fedora or Red Hat Enterprise Linux box with the right keys, the output would have looked like this:
+Since you are on a Red Hat Enterprise Linux box with the right keys, the output should look like this:

 ```shell
 HTTP/2 200